 4. Ordinal data

 Ordinal data shows where a number is in order.
-This is the crucial difference with nominal types of data.
+This is the crucial difference from nominal types of data.

 Ordinal variables are considered as “in between” qualitative and quantitative variables.

-In other words, the ordinal data is a qualitative data for which the values are ordered.
+In other words, the ordinal data is qualitative data for which the values are ordered.

 Examples of Ordinal Data: